NostrGameEngine/docs/docs/components/index.md

 ## Fragments
 !!! abstract "See [Fragment Javadoc](https://javadoc.ngengine.org/org/ngengine/components/fragments/Fragment.html)"

 Fragments are interfaces that extend a component’s functionality.
-By implementing one or more fragment interfaces (e.g., `ViewPortFragment`, `LogicFragment`), a component signals which engine systems it needs.
+By implementing one or more fragment interfaces (e.g., `MainViewPortFragment`, `LogicFragment`), a component signals which engine systems it needs.
 The manager detects these fragments and handles their lifecycle in a predefined order:

 1. **Initialization** (`receiveXXX` methods)
 2. **Loading** (`loadXXX` methods)